 - Testing of dynamic mechanical properties in acc. with EN ISO 6721-311

 Müller-BBM PB-Nr.
 M147159/01

-FLAMMADUR® TE C is a new two-component PU-based fire protection coating specially developed for Rolling Stock and designed to withstand the highest climatic and mechanical loads.
-The video shows how FLAMMADUR® TE C is applied in very high layer thicknesses in just one work step and how it impressively demonstrates its performance in a large-scale fire test.
-In order to create the most realistic conditions possible, for this final test of development the floor structure of a train was simulated with a 18mm thick sheet of plywood.
+FLAMMADUR® TE C is a new two-component polyurethane-based fire protection coating specially developed for rail vehicles that withstands the highest climatic and mechanical loads.
+The video shows how FLAMMADUR® TE C is applied in very high layer thicknesses in just one work step and then demonstrates its performance in a large-scale fire test.
+To create conditions that are as realistic as possible for this purpose, the floor structure of a train was simulated with a 18 mm thick plywood panel.